Arizona Garden in October

 Fruit trees in the Arizona garden in October

 Pomegranates are ripening.
 I will probably wait until November to harvest them, but check yours by picking one and seeing if the berries are a deep red for most varieties.
+Read this article to learn how to grow pomegranates.

 Peach trees and other deciduous fruit trees‘ leaves are beginning to change color in preparation for losing their leaves.
 Be sure to clean up around trees, and remove any fallen fruit to prevent pests from overwintering near your trees.
 Consider planting garlic in your tree wells to deter pests as well.